California State Route 269: Route description

+Route 269 is defined in section 569 of the California Streets and Highways Code, and that the highway is "from Route 33 at Avenal to Route 145 near Five Points".

 The southern terminus of SR 269 is at State Route 33 in Avenal.
 In the city of Avenal, it is known as Skyline Boulevard.
 It crosses the Kettleman Hills and drops into the San Joaquin Valley at I-5.
 From the Fresno-Kings county line, right before I-5 to its northern terminus at SR 145, the road is known as Lassen Avenue and heads due north through Huron.

 SR 269 is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.

 History

 In 1959, Legislative Route number 269 was defined as "from LRN 61 to LRN 23 south of Palmdale."
 Today, this route is Angeles Forest Highway and Los Angeles County Route N3.
-The route was defined as a California State route in 1972 as "SR 33 at Avenal to SR 145 near Five Points.”
+The route was defined as a California State route in 1972, running from Avenal to Five Points.